ibm-cloud-docs/subnets/about.md

 ### Hardware Firewall (Shared)
 {:#hardware-firewall-subnets}

 Portable Subnets are not protected by firewalls by default.
-If you need this feature, please discuss it with your Sales representative.
+If you need this feature, discuss it with your Sales representative.
 Secondary Subnets larger than /29 cannot be routed through this firewall offering.

 ### Transferring Portable Subnet IP Addresses Between Servers
 {:#transferring-portable-subnet-ip-between-servers}